OISF/suricata/doc/userguide/rules/transforms.rst

 Transformations
 ===============

 Transformation keywords turn the data at a sticky buffer into something else.
+Some transformations support options for greater control over the transformation process

 Example::